 I was completely wrong.
 Travis advised us to switch from IBR to REPAYE.

-He showed me that in my previous analysis, I didn’t fully consider the sweet deal of interest subsidies that come with REPAYE, which would off-set the $500+ monthly payments I was scared of.
+He showed me that in my previous analysis, I didn’t fully consider the sweet deal of interest subsidies that came with REPAYE, which would off-set the $500+ monthly payments I was scared of.
 By being on IBR instead of REPAYE, we were leaving thousands on the table!

 Travis told us being on IBR was a common mistake many dual-income families make.
 If that describes your family, and you’re on IBR, you should triple-check your payment plan.